TanyaDThomas/PetConnectFrontend/README.md

 [![Admin](https://img.shields.io/badge/Staff_Portal-Live-blue)](https://petconnectclientportal-cdapepedgdbwd0ad.centralus-01.azurewebsites.net)
 [![Azure](https://img.shields.io/badge/Hosted_on-Azure-0078D4)](https://azure.microsoft.com)

 PetConnect Frontend is an ASP.NET Core Razor Pages application that consumes a separate ASP.NET Core Web API to display adoptable animals by location and animal type.
+This application is currently deployed on Azure along with the backend and database.

 This project demonstrates how a frontend application can consume a REST API, filter data dynamically, and render a responsive UI for end users.